-Join Will Kemp for an in-depth discussion in this video Cityscapes, rooftops, and panoramas, part of Foundations of Drawing: Urban Sketching.
+Join Will Kemp for an in-depth discussion in this video Cityscapes, rooftops, and panoramas, part of Drawing Foundations: Urban Sketching.

 - So, when you're walking around any town or city you'll often find yourself with your sketchpad looking up at a monument or a building and the perspective goes really, really steeply or if you look down an alleyway again it really goes into the distance.
 So, one way to get a different feeling to your drawings is to change your actual position, change your perspective from being down low to getting up higher and it will give your drawings a different feel.